t-rekttt/FB_StayOnline/README.md

 # FB_StayOnline
-A short Python script to set your Facebook to always online state based on the "Typing..."
+A short Python script to set your Facebook to always online state using the "Typing..."
 API in Facebook message

 # How to use
 1. Clone/download this repo to your computer